JGBs steady; 30-year auction attracts demand

 Ten-year JGB futures eased 0.03 point to 150.07, with a trading volume of 24,606 lots.

-The benchmark 10-year JGB yield inched up half a basis point to 0.110 percent, while the 20-year yield fell half a basis point to 0.620 percent.
+The benchmark 10-year JGB yield inched up half a basis point to 0.110 percent, while the 20-year yield fell 1 basis point to 0.615 percent.

 The 30-year JGB yield dropped 1 basis point to 0.850 percent, a day after it climbed 0.860 percent, its highest level since early November.

+It was the largest net selling since March 2014, when Japan Exchange Group began compiling data, and was the third consecutive weekly outflow.

+During that week, 10-year futures fell to a one-year low as the Bank of Japan allowed JGB yields to move in a bigger band.

-$1 = 111.00 yen Reporting by Tokyo Markets Team; Editing by Sherry Jacob-Phillips
+$1 = 111.00 yen Reporting by Tomo Uetake; Editing by Sherry Jacob-Phillips and Sunil Nair